ivan-pinatti/docker-torrent-box-with-vpn/README.md

 ## 3 - Edit dotenv (.env) file
 Edit the newly created .env file and change the `UID, GID, and TIMEZONE` parameters to the values you gathered from steps 1 and 2.

+## 4 - Enable / Disable Apps
+In the same `.env` file, edit the Docker container profile to enabled/disabled for the apps in the stack.

-## 4 - Configure the ProtonVPN/WireGuard parameters
+## 5 - Configure the ProtonVPN/WireGuard parameters
 Now, edit the file `configs/protonvpn/.env` with the values from the ProtonVPN page.

 - Log in to ProtonVPN and go to Downloads → WireGuard configuration.